751 Sheridan St., Hollywood, FL 33019

 When the Anne Kolb Nature Center opened on February 10, 1996, it was the culmination of a lengthy process that involved many years of planning and development.
-Today, the nature center complex is a 1,501-acre coastal mangrove wetland that's home to a wide variety of plants and animals, including some threatened and endangered species.
-Five extensive boat trails offer access to this wilderness area for sightseeing and fishing (no boats that use fossil fuels are allowed).
+Today, the nature center complex is a 1,500-acre coastal mangrove wetland that's home to a wide variety of plants and animals, including some threatened and endangered species.
+Three extensive paddling trails offer access to this wilderness area for sightseeing and fishing.
+Fossil fuel boats are not permitted in the open waters and on the paddling trails of West Lake.
 Trail maps are available at the visitor center.
-The nature center is part of the Great Florida Birding and Wildlife Trail.
+The nature center is part of the Great Florida Birding and Wildlife Trail

 The exhibit hall also provides a rotating display of nature-themed works by local artists and photographers.
 Many artists offer gallery receptions during their monthly exhibitions.
 Call the park for current gallery artist(s) and reception information.
 Artists interested in displaying their work can contact the park at 954-357-5161.

-Mangrove Hall: This 6,060-square-foot banquet hall (180 capacity) is popular for weddings and receptions, bar and bat mitzvahs, anniversary celebrations, corporate meetings, and other group functions.
-The facility includes a caterer’s warming kitchen and individual dressing rooms for the bride and groom.
+This 3,304-square-foot banquet hall (160 capacity) is popular for weddings and receptions, bar and bat mitzvahs, anniversary celebrations, corporate meetings, and other group functions.
+The facility includes a caterer’s warming kitchen and individual dressing rooms for brides and/or grooms.
 An adjacent boardroom (15 capacity) can be rented separately for smaller meetings.
 The courtyard area outside the Mangrove Hall is also available for outdoor ceremonies.
-Mangrove Hall floor plan (PDF 212 KB)
+Mangrove Hall floor plan.

-Amphitheater: This 250-seat outdoor area adjacent to the park’s exhibit hall features a stage and shaded areas and is available for rental.
+This 200-seat outdoor area adjacent to the park’s exhibit hall features a stage and shaded areas and is available for rental.

-Observation Tower: Take the elevator or stairs to the top of this 68-foot, five-level structure for spectacular views of the mangrove estuary, West Lake, the Intracoastal Waterway, and the Atlantic Ocean.
+Take the elevator or stairs to the top of this 68-foot, five-level structure for spectacular views of the West Lake mangrove estuary, the Intracoastal Waterway, and the Atlantic Ocean.

-South Trail: This 2.3-mile gravel trail, accessible from the north side of the park, meanders through mangroves and is popular with walkers and bicyclists.
+This 2.3-mile gravel trail, accessible from the north side of the park, meanders through mangroves and is popular with walkers and bicyclists.
 There are two gazebos, one with a great view of the Intracoastal Waterway.
-Trail map and photos
+Trail map and photos.

 If you plan to geocache in Anne Kolb Nature Center, you can use the following GPS coordinates to search for geocaches in the park: 26.04238, -80.12424.
 Please be aware of the following guidelines that apply to geocaching at Anne Kolb Nature Center in addition to the guidelines set forth on the geocaching Web page.

-Broward County Transit: The nature center is accessible via Route #12.
+The nature center is accessible via Routes #4 and #12.

-A Little History: The nature center was named for the late County Commissioner Anne Kolb, a former award-winning journalist who in 1974 had become the first woman elected to the Broward County Commission.
+The nature center was named for the late County Commissioner Anne Kolb, a former award-winning journalist who in 1974 had become the first woman elected to the Broward County Commission.
 Before her death in July 1981, Kolb had been an active environmentalist with major accomplishments: leading the fight for the 1977 Land Use Plan; helping pass a platting ordinance that tightened government control over future development; directing a successful campaign to place a building moratorium on 61,000 acres in southeast Broward; and persuading the Commission to approve an Urban Wilderness Park System to preserve endangered lands for future generations.
 She was also instrumental in saving her namesake park's coastal mangrove wetland from development.
 Kolb's efforts paid off, and in 1990 the acquisition and plans for the preservation, enhancement, and public accessibility of West Lake received the prestigious Take Pride in America Award, which was presented in a ceremony at the White House Rose Garden.
-(Photo courtesy of the Broward County Historical Commission.)

 Required plug-in: Adobe® Reader®